amanPras/che-che4z-lsp-for-cobol/README.md

 COBOL Language Support recognizes files with the extensions `.cob`, `.cbl` and `.cobol` as COBOL files.

-This extension is a part of the Che4z open-source project.
-To contribute and report issues, visit our [Git repository](https://github.com/eclipse/che-che4z-lsp-for-cobol).

-COBOL Language Support is also part of [Code4z](https://techdocs.broadcom.com/code4z), an all-round VS Code extension package that offers a modern experience for mainframe application developers, including tools for language support, data editing, testing, and source code management.
-For an interactive overview of Code4z, see the [Code4z Developer Cockpit](https://mainframe.broadcom.com/code4z-developer-cockpit).
+COBOL Language Support is a part of [Code4z](https://techdocs.broadcom.com/code4z), which offers a modern experience for mainframe application developers.
+To get started with Code4z, check out our foundational [extension pack](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack).

+>
+> COBOL Language Support is part of the **Che4z** open-source project.
+Contributions and feedback are always welcome.
+To contribute, see our [GitHub repository](https://github.com/eclipse-che4z/che-che4z-lsp-for-cobol/).
+If you have a question about how to accomplish something with the extension, or come across a problem, file an issue on [GitHub](https://github.com/eclipse-che4z/che-che4z-lsp-for-cobol).
+>

 ## Address Software Requirements

 There are no client or server-side prerequisites for COBOL Language Support.

-## Compatibility
+### Compatibility

 The COBOL Language Support extension is supported on Visual Studio Code and Github Codespaces.